apache/incubator-uniffle/README.md

    8. After write data, task report all blockId to shuffle server, this step is used for data validation later
    9. Store taskAttemptId in MapStatus to support Spark speculation

-* Depend on different storage type, spark task read shuffle data from shuffle server or remote storage or both of them.
+* Depending on different storage types, the spark task reads shuffle data from shuffle server or remote storage or both of them.

 ## Shuffle file format
 The shuffle data is stored with index file and data file.
-Data file has all blocks for specific partition and index file has metadata for every block.
+Data file has all blocks for a specific partition and the index file has metadata for every block.

 ![Rss Shuffle_Write](docs/asset/rss_data_format.png)

 ## Supported Spark Version
-Current support Spark 2.3.x, Spark 2.4.x, Spark3.0.x, Spark 3.1.x, Spark 3.2.x
+Currently supports Spark 2.3.x, Spark 2.4.x, Spark 3.0.x, Spark 3.1.x, Spark 3.2.x

 Note: To support dynamic allocation, the patch(which is included in client-spark/patch folder) should be applied to Spark

 ## Supported MapReduce Version
-Current support Hadoop 2.8.5's MapReduce framework.
+Currently supports Hadoop 2.8.5's MapReduce framework.

 ## Building Uniffle
 > note: currently Uniffle requires JDK 1.8 to build, adding later JDK support is on our roadmap.